David Crowley (Wisconsin politician): Political career

-Crowley was sworn in as County Executive on May 4, 2020, from his front yard, due to ongoing shelter-in-place policies in the state.
+Crowley was sworn in as county executive on May 4, 2020, from his front yard, due to ongoing shelter-in-place policies in the state.
 He resigned his seat in the Assembly effective June 18, 2020, as required to comply with a 2015 Wisconsin law prohibiting a person from simultaneously serving as a member of the legislature and a county executive.

-In January 2021, Crowley was named to the Milwaukee Business Journal's "40 under 40" class of 2021.
+In January 2021, Crowley was named to the Milwaukee Business Journals "40 under 40" class of 2021.
+He was easily re-elected in 2024, defeating perennial candidate Ieshuh Griffin.

+Gubernatorial campaign (2025–2026)

+In 2024 and 2025, the Wisconsin political class began speculating about whether Governor Tony Evers—then in his early 70s—would run for a third term; at that time, Crowley was already identified as a potential candidate to succeed him.
+Evers formally announced on July 24, 2025, that he would not run for re-election in the 2026 election.
+Shortly after that announcement, Crowley announced he was exploring a gubernatorial campaign.

+Crowley formally launched his campaign for governor on September 9, 2025.
+He was endorsed the next day by Milwaukee mayor Cavalier Johnson.
+He faces a competitive primary for the Democratic Party nomination, with opponents including the incumbent lieutenant governor, Sara Rodriguez, state senator Kelda Roys, and state representative Francesca Hong.

 Personal life and family

 Crowley's parents recovered from their addiction struggles and remain involved in his life.
 He married his wife, Ericka, in 2016, they have two daughters together as well as a daughter from Ericka's previous relationship.
 Crowley is the vice chair of the Milwaukee chapter of the American Civil Liberties Union, and a member of the Milwaukee Urban League Young Professionals, and the Milwaukee NAACP.